Belt armor: Thinning the belt armor

+Aircraft carriers

-Aircraft carriers typically had even thinner belt armor, despite being expected to face the threat of dive bombers and torpedo bombers more so than other warships.
-Unlike battleships and battlecruisers, aircraft carriers were not expected to face torpedoes and naval artillery from other surface ships, instead being deployed at a stand-off distance while being escorted by destroyers and cruisers.
-The British designed and constructed their carriers with armored flight decks, which did reduce their aircraft complement and its associated striking and combat air patrol capabilities, but the deck armor was a successful passive defense prior to the establishment of a successful fighter defenses (which required effective radar, high-speed monoplanes, and coordination).
+Aircraft carriers typically had even thinner belt armor than battlecruisers and cruisers, despite being expected to face the threat of dive bombers and torpedo bombers more so than other warships.
+The Washington Naval Treaty and subsequent treaties all imposed tonnage limitations that made it extremely difficult to build a fleet carrier that was fast and could carry a large airwing, unless protection was sacrificed.
+Unlike battleships and battlecruisers, aircraft carriers were not expected to face torpedoes and naval artillery from other surface ships, instead being deployed at a stand-off distance while being escorted by a screen of destroyers and cruisers.